Two balancing rocks

 Turn off Koh Samui’s main ring road by the red temple (Wat Sila Ngu), towards the mountain.

-The road is gravelled so most scooters should be able to handle the trip up to the stone, no problem.
+The road is paved, so most scooters should be able to handle the trip up.

 Walking from Lamai Beach